 B.A., Integrative Biology and Asian Studies, University of California, Berkeley (2012)

 In broad terms, I am interested in studying ecomorphology, adaptive radiations and convergent evolution by integrating molecular phylogenies, morphological data and fossil information; this approach can provide key insights into evolutionary processes and potentially deterministic aspects of phenotypic evolution.
 Currently, I am interested in examining how predation risk, habitat type, and prey choice have affected the morphology and evolutionary history of Cancridae crabs and how claw dimorphism relates to the breadth of a crab species’ diet.

 For more information about Lauren’s research, contact her at firstname.lastname@example.org.

 Ph.
-D. student, Graduate Group in Ecology, University of California, Davis (2015-present)
+D. candidate, Graduate Group in Ecology, University of California, Davis (2015-present)

 B.S., Aquatic and Fishery Sciences, University of Washington (2014)